 Patents have a limited lifespan.
 In the United States, if all maintenance fees are timely paid, the natural expiration of a patent is generally 20 years after its earliest U.S. non-provisional effective filing date.
 Although various extensions may be available, the life of a patent, and the protection it affords, is limited.
 Even if patents covering our technologies or product candidates are obtained, once the patent life has expired, we may be open to competition.
-Our issued patents will expire on dates ranging from 2030 to 2037, subject to any patent extensions that may be available for such patents.
-If patents are issued on our pending patent applications, the resulting patents are projected to expire on dates ranging from 2030 to 2041.
-Due to the amount of time required for the development, testing and regulatory review of new product candidates, patents protecting such candidates might expire before or shortly after such candidates are commercialized.
+Our issued patents will expire on dates ranging from 2030 to 2037, subject to any additional patent extensions that may be available for such patents.
+If patents are issued on our pending patent applications, the resulting patents are projected to expire on dates ranging from 2030 to 2041 plus any potential patent extensions that may be available for such patents.
+If patents are issued on our pending patent applications, the resulting patent application of time required for the development, testing and regulatory review of new product candidates, patents protecting such candidates might expire before or shortly after such candidates are commercialized.
 As a result, our owned and licensed patent portfolio may not provide us with sufficient rights to exclude others from commercializing products similar or identical to ours.